JakubNer/scroll-er-web-component/README.md

 ## Summary

-A page-by-page crollbar with a pull-out.
+A page-by-page scrollbar with a pull-out to see page descriptions.

+Supports vertical and horizontal layout:

+![vertical][assets/vertical.gif]

+![horizontal][assets/horizontal.gif]

 Compnent registered as "scroll-er".